huseinaji/Python-HMI-Battery-Charger/README.md

 on the "/boot/config.txt" just remove "-overlays"

+#### MCP2515 modul cannot send or receive any message

-the oscillator must set to be 8000000 (same as the crystal module)
+* the oscillator must set to be 8000000, not 16000000 (same as the crystal module) --> and this happened to me :((

-interrupt pin need to set as GPIO pin
+* interrupt pin need to set as GPIO pin

-the mcp2515 chip need 3.3v but TJA1050 need 5V supply.
+* the mcp2515 chip need 3.3v but TJA1050 need 5V supply.
 Cut and devide the wire to get 5V source (follow below instruction)

 * https://vimtut0r.com/2017/01/17/can-bus-with-raspberry-pi-howtoquickstart-mcp2515-kernel-4-4-x/